Rand, Avery & Company: History

 Promoter and controversial muckracker Tom Lawson (muckraker) took over the firm and liquidated it after losing a battle with its directors.

 The company occupied several buildings including 117 Franklin Street in Boston, Massachusetts.

+Moses King who later became known for his guidebooks and directories, worked at Rand-Avery early in his career.

 Publications

 The firm printed sailing cards, travel and sightseeing guides for rail passengers, and area histories.

 It published Harriet E. Wilson's novel Our Nig in 1959.

 In 1860, the firm was a printer for Walt Whitman.

 The firm printed the first edition of Uncle Tom's Cabin.

 It was one of the printers of Mark Twain's The Prince and the Pauper.
 It also published Edwin M. Bacon's Dictionary of Boston in 1883 and included an advertisement insert with an engraved drawing of a printing operation.
 It printed a herald for the Barnum and London Circus.

-The company printed documents for railroads including maps.

-Moses King worked at the firm before moving on to establish his own printing company.